KSU-FYS2025/First-Year-Scholars-AR/README.md

 - [OPTIONAL] Paste your map or mapset code into "LocalizationManager"

 - Find "MapMeshDownloader" -> press download mesh and wait for the scene to complete downloading the meshes
+- If integrating an LLM into the STT system, make sure to enter the backend URL in the "RealTimeQuery" object.

 ### 4. How It Works